kiancn/CallbackMethod/README.md

 <B>It very much works!</B>
 - it probably also has all sorts of issues I didn't discover;
   * please write me about any issues you might be having!
-  * since it is a task to figure out exactly how to use the different features together
-   - without having see examples; so I'll make something up and make the existing better.
+  * it is a task to figure out exactly how  one can use the different features together without having see examples; so I'll make something up and make the existing better.

 Finishing up:
 * I hope the tests referenced in main Main are easy enough to read.